nicklasmoeller/billysbilling-magento/readme.md

 # Billy's Billing: Magento

-**This integration is still in an early alpha.
-Use with caution, I am not to be held responsible for anything that might go wrong**

 ### How to use
 A link to Magento Connect will soon be given here, for easier installation.